 Hate crime is any criminal offence committed against someone based on the person's characteristic or perceived characteristic including:

 - Sexual orientation

 - threatening behaviour

 - damage to property

-Many victims don't report incidents but endure harassment for a long time.
+Many victims do not report incidents but endure harassment for a long time.
 If you feel you have experienced a hate crime you must remember that it is not your fault.
-You do not have to live with this form of abuse and it is important to report such incidents.
+You do not have to live with this form of abuse and it is important to report such incidents as soon as possible.

-Galop can help if you experience homophobia, transphobia or biphobia wherever it occurs, including at home, in public, at work and online.
+- GALOP - can help if you experience homophobia, transphobia or biphobia wherever it occurs, including at home, in public, at work and online.
+Phone - 0207 704 2040

 - Victims First - provides free emotional and practical support to all victims and witnesses of crime as well as family members of victims, regardless of whether or not the crime has been reported to the police.